jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  * A good pension plan, with a sizable contribution of the fee by the employer
  * Paid travel expenses for my daily commute (or, if your company is **easily** reachable by train: a railway subscription)
- * At least 26 paid vacation days, preferably more
+ * At least 27 paid vacation days, preferably more
+ * Free diet soda
+ * A liberal policy to compensation of employee expenses

 ## Your company has a sensible approach to agile development

-Agile software development does not mean "spend half the time you could have been programming in meetings to redefine our `definition of done`".
-Yes, I've really been through this, for almost a year, on a two-weekly basis.
-It's exhausting, mind-numbing, and for some reason people were surprised our velocity kept dropping.

-Oh, and if your answer to this is "we don't buy into this agile nonsense, waterfall forever!!", we're probably not going to get along.
+Agile software development is a good thing, and I believe the [agile manifesto](https://agilemanifesto.org) got a lot of things right.

+Unfortunately, a lot of companies conflate "agile" with "SCRUM", of which I am skeptical.
+[SCRUM](https://en.wikipedia.org/wiki/Scrum_(software_development)) is often applied in such a way as to go counter to the tenet of "Individuals and interactions over processes and tools".
+I've been in one particular team where every retrospective would devolve into a two hour discussion about process details that had no measurable effect on our effectiveness.
+That discussion got old ten minutes after it started, and we kept coming back to that discussion every two weeks for almost 10 months (after which I quit the job, the team imploded shortly after that).
+And if your first reflex to this story is to start with "but you weren't _really_ doing SCRUM if that's what happened" then you can take your [No true Scotsman](https://en.wikipedia.org/wiki/No_true_Scotsman) fallacy and shove it up your ass.

+Agile development?
+Sure.
+Lots of overhead?
+Fuck no.

 ## Your company has a sensible approach to security policies